pyrddlgym-project/pyRDDLGym/docs/jax.rst

 .. note::
    Concurrency constraints are applied to boolean actions only.
-   Deep reactive policies only support :math:`B = 1` by applying a softmax trick.
+   Deep reactive policies currently support only :math:`B = 1`.

 Automatically Tuning Hyper-Parameters
 -------------------

-JaxPlan provides a Bayesian optimization algorithm for automatically tuning key hyper-parameters of the planner.
-It:
+JaxPlan provides a Bayesian optimization algorithm for automatically tuning hyper-parameters:

 * supports multi-processing by evaluating multiple hyper-parameter settings in parallel
 * leverages Bayesian optimization to search the hyper-parameter space more efficiently